BYU-TRG-Team/baseterm-api/README.md

 #### Third Party Requirements

-- **Rollbar logging token**.
+- **Rollbar logging token** (optional).
 Please contact the BYU TRG team to obtain this token.
+This is used to capture error logs.

 #### Environment Variables